Tony Abbott: 2010 election

 On 24 June 2010, Julia Gillard replaced Kevin Rudd as Australian Labor Party leader and prime minister.
 The replacement of a first-term prime minister was unusual in Australian political history and the Rudd-Gillard rivalry remained a vexed issue for the Gillard government into the 2010 election and its subsequent term.
 On 17 July, Gillard called the 2010 federal election for 21 August.
 Polls in the first week gave a view that Labor would be re-elected with an increased majority, with Newspoll and an Essential poll showing a lead of 10 points (55–45) two party preferred.

 The two leaders met for one official debate during the campaign.
 Studio audience surveys by Channel 9 and Seven Network suggested a win to Gillard.
 Unable to agree on further debates, the leaders went on to appear separately on stage for questioning at community fora in Sydney and Brisbane.
 In Sydney on 11 August, Abbott's opening statement focused on his main election messages around government debt, taxation and asylum seekers.
 An exit poll of the Rooty Hill RSL audience accorded Abbott victory.
 Gillard won the audience poll at Broncos Leagues Club meeting in Brisbane on 18 August.
 Abbott appeared for public questioning on the ABC's Q&A program on 16 August.

 Labor and the Coalition each won 72 seats in the 150-seat House of Representatives, four short of the requirement for majority government, resulting in the first hung parliament since the 1940 election.

 Abbott and Gillard commenced a 17-day period of negotiation with crossbenchers over who would form government.
 On the crossbench, four independent members, one member of the National Party of Western Australia and one member of the Australian Greens held the balance of power.
 Following the negotiations, Gillard formed a minority government with the support of an Australian Greens MP and three independent MPs on the basis of confidence and supply.
 Another independent and the WA National gave their confidence and supply support to the Coalition, resulting in Labor holding a 76–74 tally of votes on the floor of the Parliament.
-The Coalition finished with 49.88 percent of the two party preferred vote, obtaining a national swing of around 2.6%.
+The Coalition finished with 49.88 percent of the two party preferred vote, obtaining a national swing of around 2.6 points.